I want to know with whom Jamie Gurellic has pictures of with a goat.

 Of 20 trips listed on his annual disclosure forms, he reported seven.

-On the separate travel disclosure forms, members must look at folks.
+On the separate travel disclosure forms, members must look at, folks, who are they're investigating, who was it, $75,000?

-75,000 dollars or somebody big that they're investigating through out of Congress or did something.
+There's somebody big that they're investigating throughout a Congress or did something.

-I'm having No, not well, they did that with delay, but somebody right now has been sent packing $75,000 of uh of questionable.
+Somebody right now has been sent packing $75,000 of questionable.

-They found Rostinkowski with government furniture in his New York or Chicago house, right?
+They found Rostenkowski with government furniture in his New York or Chicago house, right?

-Give you an idea of what I was talking about earlier, how bad this is gonna get.
+Give you an idea what I was talking about earlier, how bad this is going to get, the Huffington Post.

-By disregarding the kind of risk his country will be at of his know-nothing reactionary ascends to the presidency, he reveals himself not as a patriot, but rather as a traitor.
+By disregarding the kind of risk his country will be at if his know-nothing reactionary ascends to the presidency, he reveals himself not as a patriot, but rather as a traitor.

 If John McCain dies in office, he should be posthumously tried for treason.